KAGE-Bench: Fast Known-Axis Visual Generalization Evaluation for Reinforcement Learning: Related Work

 \paragraph{Fast and scalable evaluation in RL.} Evaluating generalization in RL is sample intensive, as reliable conclusions require averaging over random seeds, environment instances, and distribution shifts.
 In visual generalization benchmarks, this leads to combinatorial scaling $N_{\text{steps}} \times N_{\text{seeds}} \times N_{\text{shifts}}$, often compounded by checkpointing and hyperparameter sweeps, making evaluation costly in CPU-bound simulators.

 Recent work addresses this bottleneck through \emph{accelerator-native} RL systems, where environment stepping is implemented as compiled, vectorized computation on GPUs or TPUs.
 Examples include JAX-based simulators such as Brax~\citep{freeman2021brax}, Jumanji~\citep{bonnet2023jumanji}, XLand-MiniGrid~\citep{nikulin2024xland}, CAMAR~\citep{pshenitsyn2025camar}, and Craftax~\citep{matthews2024craftax}, as well as GPU-native platforms such as ManiSkill3~\citep{tao2024maniskill3}, MIKASA-Robo~\citep{cherepanov2025memory}, and WarpDrive~\citep{lan2021warpdrive}.
 By eliminating host-side control flow, these systems achieve orders-of-magnitude throughput.
 However, high throughput alone does not yield diagnostic evaluation of visual robustness.
 Benchmarks such as Procgen and DCS do not support exhaustive, axis-isolated sweeps over rendering factors, limiting failure attribution.
 KAGE-Env combines the accelerator-native paradigm with explicit factorization of the observation process into independently controllable axes, enabling large-batch, reproducible evaluation of known-axis visual shifts under fixed latent dynamics and rewards.
+This distinction is practical: raw KAGE-Env stepping reaches 33M environment steps per second, while the full PPO-CNN training pipeline used for the benchmark runs at about 52k training steps per second per GPU after CNN forward passes, backpropagation, optimizer updates, logging, checkpointing, and video generation on \(128\times128\times3\) RGB inputs.